wesleybeckner/python_foundations/docs/S4_Object_Oriented_Programming.md

 A class is created with the reserved word `class`

-A class can have attributes
+A class can have attributes.
+You can think of these as charateristics that describe the object.

 ```python